NUS-HPC-AI-Lab/Recurrent-Parameter-Generation/README.md

 ## Abstract

-Parameter generation has long struggled to match the scale of today’s large vision and language models, curbing its broader utility.
+Parameter generation has long struggled to match the scale of today's large vision and language models, curbing its broader utility.
 In this paper, we introduce **R**ecurrent Diffusion for Large-Scale **P**arameter **G**eneration (**RPG**), a novel framework that generates full neural network parameters—up to **hundreds of millions**—on a **single GPU**.
-Our approach first partitions a network’s parameters into non-overlapping ‘tokens’, each corresponding to a distinct portion of the model.
-A recurrent mechanism then learns the inter-token relationships, producing ‘prototypes’ which serve as conditions for a diffusion process that ultimately synthesizes the full parameters.
+Our approach first partitions a network's parameters into non-overlapping 'tokens', each corresponding to a distinct portion of the model.
+A recurrent mechanism then learns the inter-token relationships, producing 'prototypes' which serve as conditions for a diffusion process that ultimately synthesizes the parameters.
 Across a spectrum of architectures and tasks—including ResNets, ConvNeXts and ViTs on ImageNet-1K and COCO, and even LoRA-based LLMs—RPG achieves performance on par with fully trained networks while avoiding excessive memory overhead.
-Notably, it generalizes beyond its training set to generate valid parameters for previously unseen tasks, highlighting its flexibility in dynamic and open-ended scenarios.
-By overcoming the longstanding memory and scalability barriers, RPG serves as a critical advance in ‘AI generating AI’, potentially enabling efficient weight generation at scales previously deemed infeasible.
+Notably, it generalizes beyond its training set to generate valid parameters for previously unseen tasks, highlighting its flexibility in open-ended scenarios.
+By overcoming the longstanding memory and scalability barriers, RPG serves as a critical advance in 'AI generating AI', potentially enabling efficient weight generation at scales previously deemed infeasible.